 Prior to Marriott, Ms. Linnartz worked for the Hilton Hotels Corporation and held various positions in Sales and Operations in Honolulu, Hawaii and Washington, D.C.

-Executive Vice President and Chief Communications and Public Affairs Officer
+Executive Vice President and Chief Global Communications and Public Affairs Officer

 Kathleen Matthews is the chief communications and public affairs officer for Marriott International, the leading global hotel company with 4,000 properties in more than 70 countries.
 She is responsible for the company’s global brand public relations, corporate and internal communications, global citizenship and government affairs.
 She co-chairs Marriott’s Executive Green Council and serves on the company’s Global Diversity and Inclusion Council.